emiliemoinet/Android/SoundBoard/soundboard/README.md

 ## About

 This project is the last one of our degree's year of web project and mobile.
-It's about creating an app wich allow to register and play sounds develloped in react-native.
+It's about creating an app wich allow to register and play sounds developed in react-native.

-Anyway, this app allows a user to create a soundboard, create one or more groups under that soundboard, and record custom sounds using their device.
+This app allows a user to create a soundboard, create one or more groups under that soundboard, and record custom sounds using their device.
 These sounds can be saved and played back, for the ultimate meme-inducing experience.